-The Difference Between Permit and Pompano
+What’s the Difference Between Permit and Pompano?

-The main differences between permit vs pompano will be in their body’s design and the fins.
+The main differences between permit versus pompano will be in their body’s design and the fins.
 Both fish have slightly different-looking fins that will usually give you a hint as to what species of fish you’ve caught.

 Most anglers will determine the species of these fish by looking at the alignment of the dorsal fin and the anal fin.
 Pompano have shorter dorsal and anal fins that point outward away from their body.